Articles by City & Category

 Experience Presidential Life in the Oval Office

 Ever wanted to sit behind the famed Resolute Desk or closely examine the many historic paintings and sculptures tastefully exhibited around the office?
 Now’s your chance!
-The George W. Bush Library houses an exact replica of the Oval Office during his presidency -- right down to the bookcases.
+The George W. Bush Presidential Museum houses an exact replica of the Oval Office during his presidency -- right down to the bookcases.
 Visitors usually take around 10-15 minutes to explore this exhibit (more if you’re especially keen to examine the furniture and artwork in detail).
 Don’t forget to snap a photo behind the desk!

 Experience Life in the White House

 Put yourself in the shoes of the day-to-day doings of the President in the Life in the White House exhibit.
 You’ll get to watch a short film on Camp David and the Bush Ranch Texas in the “White House Theater” and laugh at the wild antics of Barney and Miss Beazley, the Bush family’s beloved Scottish Terriers.
 Regardless of your interest or leanings in politics, it’s a fascinating glimpse into the private life of the Bush family during their years in the White House.
 We recommend taking your time to enjoy this exhibit, so plan for at least 30 minutes.

 Honor 9/11 Victims